-The trust will pay various fees and expenses to conduct its operations.
-The "Fee Table" in this prospectus shows the estimated amount of these fees and expenses.
+Your trust will pay various fees and expenses to conduct its operations.
+The "Fee Table" for each trust in this prospectus shows the estimated amount of these fees and expenses.

-The sponsor will receive a fee from the trust for creating and developing the trust, including determining the trust's objectives, policies, composition and size, selecting service providers and information services and for providing other similar administrative and ministerial functions.
+The sponsor will receive a fee from your trust for creating and developing your trust, including determining your trust's objectives, policies, composition and size, selecting service providers and information services and for providing other similar administrative and ministerial functions.
 This "creation and development fee" is a charge of \$0.05 per unit outstanding at the end of the initial offering period.
-The trustee will deduct this amount from the trust's assets as of the close of the initial offering period.
+The trustee will deduct this amount from your trust's assets as of the close of the initial offering period.
 The sponsor does not use this fee to pay distribution expenses or as compensation for sales efforts.
 This fee will not be deducted from proceeds received upon a repurchase, redemption or exchange of units before the close of the initial public offering period.

-The trust will pay a fee to the trustee for its services.
-The trustee also benefits when it holds cash for the trust in non-interest bearing accounts.
+Your trust will pay a fee to the trustee for its services.
+The trustee also benefits when it holds cash for your trust in non-interest bearing accounts.

-The supervisor will be compensated for providing portfolio supervisory services as well as bookkeeping and other administrative services to the trust.
-This fee may exceed the actual cost of providing portfolio supervisory, bookkeeping and administrative services for the trust, but at no time will the total amount received for such services rendered to all series of the SmartTrusts in any calendar year exceed the aggregate cost to the portfolio supervisor of supplying such services in such year.
+The supervisor will be compensated for providing portfolio supervisory services as well as bookkeeping and other administrative services to your trust.
+This fee may exceed the actual cost of providing portfolio supervisory, bookkeeping and administrative services for your trust, but at no time will the total amount received for such services rendered to all series of the SmartTrusts in any calendar year exceed the aggregate cost to the portfolio supervisor of supplying such services in such year.

-The sponsor may receive brokerage fees when the trust uses it as agent in buying or selling securities.
+The sponsor may receive brokerage fees when your trust uses it as agent in buying or selling securities.
 As authorized by the trust indenture, the trustee may employ a subsidiary or affiliate of the trustee to act as broker to execute certain transactions for a trust.
-The trust will pay for such services at standard commission rates.
+Your trust will pay for such services at standard commission rates.

-The portfolio supervisor fee for bookkeeping and other administrative services and the trustee's fee are based on the largest aggregate number of units of the trust outstanding at any time during the period for which the compensation is paid.
+The portfolio supervisor fee for bookkeeping and other administrative services and the trustee's fee are based on the largest aggregate number of units of your trust outstanding at any time during the period for which the compensation is paid.
 These fees may be adjusted for inflation without unitholders' approval, but in no case will the annual fee paid to the sponsor or its affiliates for providing services to all unit investment trusts be more than the actual cost of providing such services in such year.

-The trust will also pay general operating expenses, such as trustee expenses (including legal and auditing expenses), various governmental charges, fees for extraordinary trustee services, costs of taking action to protect the trust, costs of indemnifying the trustee and the sponsor, legal fees and expenses, expenses incurred in contacting you and any applicable license fee for the use of certain service marks, trademarks and/or trade names.
-The trust may pay the costs of updating its registration statement each year.
+Your trust will also pay general operating expenses, such as trustee expenses (including legal and auditing expenses), various governmental charges, fees for extraordinary trustee services, costs of taking action to protect your trust, costs of indemnifying the trustee and the sponsor, legal fees and expenses, expenses incurred in contacting you and any applicable license fee for the use of certain service marks, trademarks and/or trade names.
+Your trust may pay the costs of updating its registration statement each year.
 The trustee will generally pay trust expenses from distributions received on the securities but in some cases may sell securities to pay trust expenses.

-The trust will also indirectly bear the expenses of any funds in the trust portfolio.
-While the trust will not pay these expenses directly out of its assets, these expenses are shown in the trust's annual operating expenses in the "Fee Table" in this prospectus to illustrate the impact of these expenses.
+If your trust holds funds, your trust will also indirectly bear the expenses of any funds in your trust portfolio.
+While your trust will not pay these expenses directly out of its assets, these expenses are shown in your trust's annual operating expenses in the "Fee Table" for your trust in this prospectus to illustrate the impact of these expenses.